MrYsLab/pymata-express/docs/index.md

 CPU utilization rate.

 If you run the
-stress_test.py examples available in both packages, pymata-express runs approximately 10% faster than pymata4 and at a significantly lower CPU utilization rate.
+stress_test.py examples available in both packages, pymata-express completes the task approximately 10% faster than pymata4 and at a significantly lower CPU utilization rate.

 That being said, if you are not already familiar with asyncio, you may find the asyncio learning curve is